IELTS Cue Card Sample 172 - Describe a good quality you admire in your friend

 You should say:

-- what the quality is
+- what quality it is

 - how this is a good quality

-- how do you feel about it
+- how you feel about having this quality

-and explain why you like this quality.
+and explain why you like this quality in your friends.

 There are several qualities which I expect to have in my friends and among them, truthfulness is the quality I admire most.
-In my opinion, the most important and fundamental quality that makes the bonding among friends stronger is the truthfulness.
+In my opinion, the most important and fundamental quality that makes the bond among friends stronger is the truthfulness.
 If a friend tells me the truth, no matter what I would stick to his/ her friendship.
 The trustworthiness can exist only the truthfulness persists between two friends.

-I sometimes evaluate other with the way I judge myself.
+I sometimes evaluate others with the way I judge myself.
 For instance, I would tell the truth to my friends and I know this would make them rely on me and have faith in me in the long run.
 Similarly, I want my friends to tell the truth always.
 The lies can never make friendship strong and in fact, if a friend finds that his best friend has lied to him/ her, the friendship would become shaky.

 I strongly feel that friends should first tell the truth and then other important factors would exist among them.
 I believe a good friend should never lie and thus the truthfulness among friends strengthens their trust, reliability, dependency and belief.
-For all those reasons I like this quality.
+For all these reasons I like this quality.